 Over the past several years, there have been significant changes in our leadership and Board of Directors.
 In 2016, the Board appointed the current CEO, Thomas L. Ryan, as Chairman as this structure allows the Chief Executive Officer to effectively and efficiently guide the Board utilizing the insight and perspective he has gained by leading the Company.
 In addition, our Chief Executive Officer has the necessary experience, commitment, and support of the other Board members to carry out the role of Chairman effectively.
-His in-depth knowledge of our Company, our growth, and historical development, coupled with his extensive industry expertise and significant leadership experience, make him particularly gualified to lead discussions at the Board level on important matters affecting the Company.
+His in-depth knowledge of our Company, our growth, and historical development, coupled with his extensive industry expertise and significant leadership experience, make him particularly qualified to lead discussions at the Board level on important matters affecting the Company.

 Simultaneously in 2016, the Board appointed Tony Coelho as Lead Independent Director in a newly created role.
-In 2018, we strengthened our Lead Independent Director's responsibilities by making revisions to the Company's Bylaws to permit the Lead Independent Director to call a special meeting of the Board and preside over Board meetings in the absence of the Board Chair (please see page 31 for the list of key duties and responsibilities of Lead Independent Director).
+In 2018, we strengthened our Lead Independent Director's responsibilities by making revisions to the Company's Bylaws to permit the Lead Independent Director to call a special meeting of the Board and preside over Board meetings in the absence of the Board Chair (please see page 25 for the list of key duties and responsibilities of Lead Independent Director).
 In 2023, Marcus A. Watts was named as Lead Independent Director.

-During 2018, we elected two new Directors to the Board, Jakki L. Haussler and Sara Martinez Tucker, which enhanced ethnic and gender diversity of our Board members to 30%.
+During 2018, we elected two new Directors to the Board, Jakki L. Haussler and Sara Martinez Tucker.
 In 2019, after 36 outstanding years of service on the Board, John Mecom decided he would not seek another term as a member of the Board.
 Cliff Morris, after 32 years of faithful and committed service with the Board, decided he would not seek another term as a member of the Board effective May 2022.
 In 2022, C. Park Shaper was nominated and elected to the Board.
+In 2025, after 38 years of dedicated service, W. Blair Waltrip decided he would not stand for reelection as a member of the Board.
+Additionally, Thad Hill was nominated to the Board.

 Currently, our Board includes ten members, 80% of whom are independent and 90% of the Board members are non-management.
+Following the 2025 Annual Meeting, if the shareholders elect each Director nominee, 90% of our Board members will be independent.
 Our Audit, Compensation, and Nominating and Corporate Governance Committees are composed entirely of Independent Directors.
 In 2023, Sara Martinez Tucker and Jakki L. Haussler were named as the Audit Committee and Investment Committee Chair, respectively.
-Currently, three of our four Board committees are chaired by women that possess six to nine years of tenure with SCI.
-This affords the Board with diverse and new perspectives at the leadership level combined with the highly valued experience and tenure throughout the various committees.
+Currently, three of our four Board committees are chaired by women that possess seven to ten years of tenure with SCI.
+This affords the Board with diverse perspectives at the leadership level combined with highly valued experience and tenure throughout the various committees.